up42/docs/source/up42-blocks/processing/vectorization.rst

 .. warning::

   Very large images (bigger than **40 MP**, or for example a 10 km :superscript:`2` image from Pléiades) are not processable by this block.
-Please add the :ref:`Tiling block <tiling-block>` before the Vectorization block to process very large images.
+Pleasse add the :ref:`Tiling block <tiling-block>` before the Vectorization block to process very large images.